dtregan/music-tweet-ner/README.md

 1. Download the contents of this repository/clone this repository.
 2. Unzip/extract contents into a new folder, if not cloned.
-3. Download [mmtd.zip](http://www.cp.jku.at/datasets/MMTD/mmtd.zip) and [tweet.zip](http://www.cp.jku.at/datasets/MMTD/tweet.zip), and extract mmtd.txt and tweet.txt into the downloaded/cloned folder.
+3. Download mmtd.zip and tweet.zip from [here](http://www.cp.jku.at/datasets/MMTD/) and extract mmtd.txt and tweet.txt into the downloaded/cloned folder.
 4. In Terminal (macOS) or the Command Prompt in Windows, cd/move directory to the extracted/cloned folder/repository.
 5. Ensure that the required packages/dependencies are installed (see the 'Dependencies' section in this README).
+6. The running of Python scripts from this point onwards depends on your system.
+When the instructions demand you to run a .PY script, make sure to run the one that has your system as a suffix e.g. if on Windows, then initialprocessing_windows.py.
-6. Run initialprocessing.py (i.e., python initialprocessing.py), which produces files outlined in the 'Index of files created' section
+7. Run initialprocessing.py (i.e., python initialprocessing.py), which produces files outlined in the 'Index of files created' section
-7. *(OPTIONAL)* Run extract_clean_rehydrated_dataset.py, (i.e., python extract_clean_rehydrated_dataset.py), which prepares rehydrated file.
+8. *(OPTIONAL)* Run extract_clean_rehydrated_dataset.py, (i.e., python extract_clean_rehydrated_dataset.py), which prepares rehydrated file.
 Optional due to issues with Hydrator, and with the (already performed) manual cleaning step, which produced the file cleaned_rehydrated_tweets_text.csv.
-8. Run datacleaning_preprocessing.py (i.e., python datacleaning_preprocessing.py), which produces files outlined in the 'Index of files created' section
+9. Run datacleaning_preprocessing.py (i.e., python datacleaning_preprocessing.py), which produces files outlined in the 'Index of files created' section
-9. Run models_artist.py (i.e, python models_artist.py), which produces a .TXT file which details the running & evaluation relating to 'ARTIST' entites
+10. Run models_artist.py (i.e, python models_artist.py), which produces a .TXT file which details the running & evaluation relating to 'ARTIST' entites
-10. Run models_track.py (i.e., python models_track.py), which produces a .TXT file which details the running & evaluation relating to 'TRACK' entites
+11. Run models_track.py (i.e., python models_track.py), which produces a .TXT file which details the running & evaluation relating to 'TRACK' entites

 # Limitations

+* The scripts are split between Windows and Mac due to a frustrating issue regarding newline and additions of '/r' symbols at the end of the final column when using the command .to_csv in pandas on Windows.
+The code is slightly different between the scripts to reflect the differences required.
 * As mentioned in the 'Hydrator' section, the process for rehydrated a mass of tweet IDs quickly has ceased working, due to recent changes in the Twitter API.
 Given that the eventual samples used is only in the region of 25,000-30,000, it is moderately feasible that they can be hydrated manually, albeit in a time-consuming fashion.
 * Manual cleaning was also required for the 'cleaned_rehydrated_tweets_text.csv' dataset, which cannot be automated or replicated with a script.
 This process included going through the entire rehydrated dataset (620,000+ records, in November 2022) and ensuring that multiple-line tweets were on one line, as well as ensuring that the IDs lined up.
 Again, with a smaller amount of records, this process is either vastly reduced or much easier in terms of time taken; it took 30+ hours of work to clean that original dataset.
 * In the latter stages of the project, it became obvious that it wouldn't be possible to train the models on the full data available up to that point (620,000+ records), due to computational limitations and a lack of funding for using more computation or resources.
 The decision was taken to then use the limit of what this device (see below) could handle - this was around 27,500 records.